PROSPECTUS FOR SOLO ART CONTEST --- MAY 2021

 Both an ARTIST STATEMENT and BIOGRAPHY are also required for this contest.
 Please note that they are an IMPORTANT factor in the selection process.
 If these two documents are not up to the standard requested then the artist's work could be disqualified.
 (Please see below for explanations and examples of each.
 Each document must NOT exceed 150 words.)

-The awards will go to the three artists with the most professional and best overall presentation of their art practice.
+The awards will go to the three artists with the highest quality of work plus the most professional and best overall presentation of their art practice.
 This includes Artwork, Biography and Artist Statement.

 4 out of 8 of the pieces submitted may have been in a Gallery Ring show before.
 At least 4 must be completely new to Gallery Ring.
 If selected, a total of 8 pieces will be shown.
 An artist can submit up to twelve pieces for consideration.